Sodalitium Christianae Vitae

+On 14 January 2025, Pope Francis signed the decree suppressing the Sodalitium Christianae Vitae; the Sodalitium expressed deep sorrow and shame for its actions, and requested forgiveness.
+The decree was formally implemented on 14 April 2025.

 Description

 The Sodalitium of Christian Life was started in Peru in 1971.
-It is a society of apostolic life made up of lay people and priests.
+It was a society of apostolic life made up of lay people and priests.
 A society of apostolic life is a group of men or women within the Catholic Church who have come together to live for a specific mission.
 Their members do not take religious vows, but instead make promises defined in the Code of Canon Law (731-755).
 Societies of Apostolic Life were introduced by the Church as a response to contemporary culture in 1965 by the decree of the Second Vatican Council, Apostolicam Actuositatem, the Decree on the Apostolate of the Laity.
 While societies of apostolic life are considered a new organisational type in the Church, the idea has roots that can be traced back to the 16th and 17th centuries with the foundations started by Philip Neri, Charles Borromeo, Pierre de Bérulle, Vincent de Paul, Louise de Marillac, Jean-Jacques Olier, and others.
 Members of these societies are fully dedicated to the apostolate and life in a fraternal community, with a formal commitment to order their lives to the work of evangelization.

-The Sodalitium says there are many different areas of evangelization, three "apostolic accents" are of particular importance: Christian solidarity with those who are in need and marginalized, the evangelisation of youth, and of culture.
+The Sodalitium said there are many different areas of evangelization, three "apostolic accents" are of particular importance: Christian solidarity with those who are in need and marginalized, the evangelisation of youth, and of culture.
 The promotion of the family and defending the life and dignity of humans are other important areas, as well as education are considered means to achieve the vocation regarding culture.